ahampriyanshu/ahampriyanshu.github.io/_tabs/about.md

 order: 4
 ---

-# My Experiments With Competitive Programming

-## Why
 I'm about to start the sixth sem of graduation, yet I haven't started competitive programming, data structures, algorithms.
 I'm creating this repo/blog to get regular at cp(thus hopefully improving my ratings).
 I will be experimenting with this domain for the upcoming 10-12 months.
-So let's see how this experiment goes :crossed_fingers:
+So let's see how this experiment goes 🤞.

 ## Progress